Explaining God’s ‘being’ and his relationship

 By all means access the writings of the world’s great religions to learn more of God’s theoretical being, and relationship to humankind, if you wish.

 Of course God has other characteristics, as far as monotheists are concerned.
-For example, as I have mentioned already, us Christians recognise his loving nature; the way he bestows his ‘grace‘ upon us.
-So, if you feel that you would like to begin a relationship with the great I AM and ‘test the waters’, then access the “Journey of faith” section of this website, beginning with “How to believe in God?”.
+For example, as I have mentioned already, us Christians recognise his loving nature; the way he has and still does bestow his ‘grace‘ upon us.
+So, if you feel that you would like to begin a relationship with the great I AM and ‘test the waters’, then access the “Journey of faith” section of this website, beginning with the article, “How to believe in God?”.

 Methods to build ‘Christian faith’ and come to believe in him (i.e. by recognising his presence ‘in the Church‘ and ‘in your life‘) are also introduced in that section of the website.
 AND let’s not forget the Bible itself either!
 Please have a read of the article, “Our amazing Bible” to get some idea about it and indeed how to understand its wisdom.